 When the pulley was removed the parallel key simply fell out.
 I found it was undersized when I measured it so was never going to fit.
 5 x 5 x 12mm replacement keys were ordered at £3.50 for a pack of ten.

 This is culprit if you have the banging or clicking sound.

-The flying wheel rotates on two doubled seal 6003 bearings from NSK.
+The fly wheel rotates on two doubled seal 6003 bearings from NSK.
 Both popped out easily enough when the flywheel and axel were removed.
 The flywheel side fit is much tighter.
 I have read some reports that this bearing needs a bit of coaxing to come out.
-It’s certainly a higher fit than the other but I didn’t have to resort to hammering it out.
+It’s certainly a tighter fit than the other but I didn’t have to resort to hammering it out.

-Both of the bearing looked OK and span freely but as they were out I decided to replace them as they did have signs of corrosion.
+Both of the bearings looked OK and span freely but as they were out I decided to replace them as they did have signs of corrosion.